taw00/manuscript-css/v4.0/examples/example-crepuscular-dreams.md

 generally override the specificity of the imported CSS.
 You can remove all of that expliciteness if you like and just add !important.
 I am very confortable with CSS, of course, and therefore, I like the more explicit, if busier, method.
-Here's an example of using !important and getting right of the nesting for h1:
+Here's an example of using !important and getting out of the nesting for h1:

 h1 {